 Dr. Nancy Yard Holland Township School District & Carla with mural in Dr. Yard’s office from When the Shadbush Blooms, 4 2015.

 When the Shadbush Blooms is now a video on our Shadbush page!
 When the Shadbush Blooms has been reprinted as a paperback for children to enjoy!
-Copies still available, signed and dedicated from: www.whentheshadbushblooms.net for bulk purchases go to the publishers leeandlow.com.
+Hardback copies are still available in limited quantity, perfect for libraries, all books can be signed and dedicated from: www.whentheshadbushblooms.net for bulk purchases go to the publishers at leeandlow.com.

-National History Day: The 2020-2021 theme is Communication in History: The Key to Understanding..
+National History Day: The 2022-2023 theme is Frontiers in History..
 Go Native!
 For further information regarding National History Day visit their website at: http://www.nhd.org

 A Federal Bill created NATIVE AMERICAN HERITAGE DAY on the Friday after Thanksgiving!
 What are your plans?